Skip to Content

 Having friends in Invermere means we get the best recommendations for places to eat.
 One of those was Ullr Bar to enjoy some of the best fried chicken I’ve ever had!

-If I’m being honest, I was a little skeptical that such amazing fried chicken could possibly come from the small humble town of Invermere in BC – but boy, was I wrong!
-The fried chicken at Ullr Bar really is that amazing and a meal here is a great way to spend lunch or dinner in Invermere.
+If I’m being honest, I was a little skeptical that such amazing fried chicken could possibly come from the small, humble town of Invermere in BC – but boy, was I wrong!
+The fried chicken at Ullr Bar really is that amazing, and a meal here is a great way to spend lunch or dinner in Invermere.

 The menu at Ullr Bar is small and centered mostly around their amazing fried chicken.
-Bailey loved the classic fried chicken whereas my personal favorite was the fried chicken sandwich, which was unreal.
-They also make carefully crafted cocktails including a chili margarita which paired well with my sandwich on their outdoor patio.
+Bailey loved the classic fried chicken, whereas my personal favorite was the fried chicken sandwich, which was unreal.
+They also make carefully crafted cocktails, including a chili margarita which paired well with my sandwich on their outdoor patio.

-You’ll find the bar right in downtown Invermere, and it’s also the best place in town to enjoy a fun night out!
-They have live music on weekends and a large dance floor.
+They also have live music on weekends and a large dance floor.
 So, as the sun goes down, your day doesn’t have to end if you head over to Ullr Bar.

-16. Visit the Invermere Farmers Market
+19. Visit the Invermere Farmers Market

 entrance to the Invermere Farmers market with a mountain in the background